 - Crypts, the mealybug destroyer: This is a bug that loves mealybugs and will devastate active colonies.
 These warriors, which look a lot like ladybugs with a black back, can be ordered online or purchased through catalogs.
 The crypts will only live if there is live food to eat.
 So, you may have to repeat this battle several times.

 - Physical barriers: For wildlife, the only way to protect your bamboo is to keep the animals away.
-Wire enclosures around young shoots will help the plants become more established before animals can cause too much damage.
+Wire enclosures around young shoots or bamboo seedlings will help the plants become more established before animals can cause too much damage.
 By the time the shoots are toughened up, you can remove the barrier and enjoy the natural beauty of your bamboo.

 These methods of pest elimination are notably more drastic and potentially toxic.
 They should only be considered an option if you have exhausted the natural methods above.